The Second Major in Computer Science

 Each of these core courses must be passed with a grade of C- or better.

-In addition to the core courses, at least 24 additional units in computer science or computer science-related courses with an S, M, T or A suffix of which at least one must be a systems (S) course and at least one must be a machine (M) or application (A) course.
-Students may use up to 6 units may be taken outside the CSE department.
+At least 24 additional units in computer science or computer science-related courses with an S, M, T or A suffix must be completed, at least one of which must be a systems (S) course and at least one of which must be a machine (M) or application (A) course.
+In satisfying these technical electives, up to 6 units may be taken outside the CSE department.
 Independent work (CSE 400E, CSE 497, CSE 498, CSE 499) is possible by finding a suitable faculty mentor for the work.
 Such work can be classified as S, M, T or A with approval.
 Some or all of the 6 units may also be satisfied by taking courses in other departments, including those outside of the McKelvey School of Engineering.
 Students can seek approval for courses by contacting the associate chair.